 - Camino Portuguese Central (Padron to Santiago).

 Why did we choose this particular route?
-We were concerned that the distance from Porto would be too far for Paul so soon after surgery – we would have had to walk 15-20km/day.
-On the other hand, we did want to start in Portugal.
-And we wanted to have the experience of different routes.
+We were concerned that the distance from Porto would be too far for Paul so soon after surgery—we would have had to walk 15-20 kilometres every day.
+On the other hand, we did want to start in Portugal, and we wanted to experience different routes.

 Interested in replicating our itinerary?
 Just read on or jump straight to it.